Contraction (grammar): Uyghur

 Uyghur, a Turkic language spoken in Central Asia, includes some verbal suffixes that are actually contracted forms of compound verbs (serial verbs).
 For instance, sëtip alidu (sell-manage, "manage to sell") is usually written and pronounced sëtivaldu, with the two words forming a contraction and the [p] leniting into a [v] or [w].

 Filipino/Tagalog

 In Filipino, most contractions need other words to be contracted correctly.
 Only words that end with vowels can make a contraction with words like "at" and "ay."
-In this chart, the "@" represents any vowel.
+In this chart, V represents any vowel.

+Albanian

+In Albanian there are two main contractions, ç' and s' used for verbs that are short for çfarë (what) and nuk (did/will not).